Yakvi/unitypackage-proto/README.md

 # Installation

+## Unity Package Manager

+You can install this package from the Package Manager directly:
+1. Open the Unity Package Manager Window (`Window` -> `Package Manager`)
+2. Click on `+` -> `Add package from git URL`
+3. Paste the HTTPS git url of the package: `https://github.com/Yakvi/unitypackage-proto.git` and select `Add`

+## Manual installation

-If you're working with a git project, you can clone this project as a submodule.
+If you would like to modify the package to your needs, you can clone this project as a submodule.
 The snippet below presumes that your your git repository is inside your Unity project:

 ```